AR-Drop/ARDcore-node/README.md

-Ravencore Node
+ARDcore Node
 ============

-A Ravencoin full node for building applications and services with Node.js.
+A ARDcoin full node for building applications and services with Node.js.
 A node is extensible and can be configured to run additional services.
-At the minimum a node has an interface to [Ravencoin with additional indexing](https://github.com/underdarkskies/ARDcoin/tree/0.15.0-ARDcore) for more advanced address queries.
+At the minimum a node has an interface to [ARDcoin with additional indexing](https://github.com/underdarkskies/ARDcoin/tree/0.15.0-ARDcore) for more advanced address queries.
 Additional services can be enabled to make a node more useful such as exposing new APIs, running a block explorer and wallet service.

 ## Install